 Table Rock Beach

 Located in South Laguna Beach, Table Rock Beach is one of the most beautiful and best beaches in Laguna Beach.
 This is actually one of our favorite beaches ever as my old apartment used to be right up the street and this was our ‘go to beach’.
-In fact, this beach was so special to us we did a quick flash mob-style wedding here with just our family!
+In fact, this beach was so special to us we did a quick flash mob-style wedding here with our parents and siblings.